Menachem Begin: Jewish underground

 Begin had also carefully studied the tactics of the Indian independence movement.
 Even more importantly, during multiple meetings with Jewish Lord Mayor of Dublin and senior IRA veteran Robert Briscoe, who jokingly described himself as the "Chair of Subversive Activity against England", Begin had also carefully studied the highly successful use of guerrilla warfare tactics by Michael Collins during the Irish War of Independence.
 While planning the rebellion with Irgun commanders, Begin accordingly devised a highly similar strategy that he believed would force the British Empire out.
-He proposed a series of guerrilla warfare attacks that would humiliate the British Empire and damage their prestige; this would cause the British Cabinet, as they had with the Black and Tans and the Auxiliary Division in Ireland, to unleash indiscriminate total war tactics against the whole Jewish civilian population, which would completely alienate the Yishuv.
+He proposed a series of guerrilla warfare attacks that would humiliate the British Empire and damage their prestige; this would cause the British, as they had with the Black and Tans and the Auxiliary Division in Ireland, to engage in repression against the whole Jewish civilian population, which would completely alienate the Yishuv.
 Similarly to Michael Collins, Begin banked on the international media being attracted to the action, which he referred to as turning Palestine into a "glass house", as the whole world looked inside.
-He knew that British total war and civilian repression would create both global sympathy for the Irgun's cause and international diplomatic pressure on Britain.
-Ultimately, the British Cabinet would be forced to choose between further escalating the repression or complete withdrawal, and Begin was certain that in the end, the British would leave.
-Further, so as not to disturb the Allied war effort against Nazi Germany, only British civilian administration and Palestine Police Force targets would be attacked at first, while British armed forces personnel would only be attacked after Adolf Hitler had been defeated.
+He knew that British repression would create both global sympathy for the Irgun's cause and international diplomatic pressure on Britain.
+Ultimately, the British would be forced to choose between further escalating the repression or complete withdrawal, and Begin was certain that in the end, the British would leave.
+Further, so as not to disturb the Allied war effort against Nazi Germany, only British civilian administration and Palestine Police Force targets would be attacked at first, while British Armed Forces personnel would only be attacked after Germany had been defeated.

 On 1 February 1944, the Irgun proclaimed a revolt.
 Twelve days later, it put its plan into action when Irgun teams bombed the empty offices of the British Mandate's Immigration Department in Jerusalem, Tel Aviv, and Haifa.
 The Irgun next bombed the Income Tax Offices in those three cities, followed by a series of attacks on police stations in which two Irgun fighters and six policemen were killed.
 Meanwhile, Lehi joined the revolt with a series of shooting attacks on policemen.